Py4Phy/PHY432/modules/git/Git_basics.md

 ### <span class="label" style="background: black">Activity</span> Create GitHub repo and authentication ###

-0. You might already have created the `~/PHY432` directory in an earlier lesson.
-If this is the case then your `mkdir ~/PHY432` command will fail.
-That's ok.
-Just use the directory that you have.
 1. Go to <https://github.com> and create a new account.
 It is free.[^2] Remember your
    GitHub **username** and the **password**.